 You should also take steps to protect your dog against worms and other parasites.
 Do this by helping them avoid situations where they might e exposed to parasites, and by giving them anti-parasite medication regularly.

-If your pup is a breed which may be at higher risk for developing anemia such as Cocker Spaniels, Miniature Schnauzers and Labrador Retrievers, make sure you bring your companion in for regular checkups with your vet every six months so they can monitor your dog for the condition's early signs.
+If your pup is a breed that may be at higher risk for developing anemia such as Cocker Spaniels, Miniature Schnauzers, and Labrador Retrievers, make sure you bring your companion in for regular checkups with your vet every six months so they can monitor your dog for the condition's early signs.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is your dog displaying symptoms of anemia?
 Contact our Fairfield County vets today to book an examination of your furry companion.
-Ore team of vets are experienced in diagnosing and treating a wide range of illnesses and conditions in dogs, including anemia.
+Ore's team of vets is experienced in diagnosing and treating a wide range of illnesses and conditions in dogs, including anemia.

 Looking for a vet in South Wilton?